subugoe/javascript-testing/README.md

 ## Unit testing

-To execute the tests, run the following commands:
+To execute the tests, run the following commands (the one in parentheses only the first time after cloning):

 (```npm install```)